Rated 5 out of 5

 Want a romantic break in the English countryside with all the luxuries of hotel accommodation whilst still connecting with nature?
-The Challoners offers a private, intimate and opulent glamping experience in the bucolic county of East Sussex.
-This property offers a stylish take on a grass roots holiday service.
-These cabins - a wooden shepherd's hut for sleeping, and a wooden cabin for living - provide the perfect mix between rustic and luxury.
+The Challoners offers a private, intimate and opulent boutique camping experience in the bucolic county of East Sussex.
+This property offers a stylish take on a grassroots glamping service.
+These cabins - a wooden shepherd's hut for sleeping, and a wooden cabin for living - provide the perfect mix of rustic and luxury.
 Hot showers, luxury linens, underfloor heating and a roll top bath are just some of the lavish touches that owners Jim and Bev have considerately bestowed upon The Challoners, creating a superior and tranquil holiday escape amidst the apple trees and blossoming flowers.
-This idyllic location, tucked down a country lane in this historic corner of the south of England, is the perfect spot for some quality time with your paramour.
+This idyllic location tucked down a country lane in this historic corner of the south of England, is the perfect spot for some quality time with your paramour.

 Interior & Facilities